genmon/sirius/README.md

 loops forever, decoding messages as they come in.

-## Information flow (user-facing)

-So far we aren't sending any messages to the devices or bridges other than encryption keys derived from claim codes (see below).

-In order to inject messages into the flow we need to look up a device in the `connected_devices` member of `sirius.protocol.protocol_loop.BridgeState`.
-If we found a matching `BridgeState` we can use its websocket to send the message.

-As gunicorn spawns several processes we'll need to publish updates over the process boundary which will probably necessitate a message broker like redis.

 ## Claim codes

 Devices are associated with an account when a user enters a "claim code".
 This claim code contains a "hardware-xor" which is derived via a lossy 3-byte hash from the device address.
+The XOR-code for a device is always the same even though the address changes!

-These codes are meant to be used "timely", i.e. within a short window of the printer reset.
-Hence collisions shouldn't be an issue.
+The claim codes are meant to be used "timely", i.e. within a short window of the printer reset.
+If there are multiple, conflicting claim codes we always pick the most recently created code.

 We are also deriving this hardware xor when a device calls home with an "encryption_key_required".
 In that case we connect the device to the claim code via the hardware-xor and send back the correct encryption key.

-## TODO

-* Can't read images from the net because we're rendering a local file with phantomjs.
-The way to fix is probably to run an in-process web-server for the duration of rendering (urg).
-* What to do with twitter users that have > 5000 followers?
-More generally the UI becomes unusable.